RoganDawes/P4wnP1_aloa/README.md

 - multiple filters could be combined like this `CAPS | NUM`, `NUM | SCROLL`

 The second argument, we haven't used so far, is a timeout duration in milliseconds.
-If no LED change occurred during this timeout, `waitLED` returns and has `TIMEOUT: true` set in the result object (additionally `ERROR` is set to true and `ERRORTEXT` indcates a timeout).
+If no LED change occurred during this timeout duration, `waitLED` returns and has `TIMEOUT: true` set in the resulting object (additionally `ERROR` is set to true and `ERRORTEXT` indicates a timeout).

-The following command would wait for a change on the NUM LED for up to 5 seconds:
+The following command would wait for a change on the NUM LED, but aborts waiting after 5 seconds:

 ```
 waitLED(NUM,5000)
 ```

-Even though `waitLED` is a very powerful command if used correctly, it doesn't solve the easy task of robustly pausing a script till a state modifier key is pressed on the target USB host (rember: unintended return, caused by preserved LED state changes).
+Even though `waitLED` is a very powerful command if used correctly, it hasn't helped to deal with our easy task of robustly pausing a HIDScript till a state modifier key is pressed on the target USB host (remember: We wanted to pause execution to assure the unwanted "somebody" walked out before typing starts, but `waitLED` occasionally returned early, because of preserved LED state changes).

-This is where `waitLEDRepeat` joins the game.
+This is where `waitLEDRepeat` joins the game and comes to rescue.

 Paste the following script into the editor and try to make the command return.
 Inspect the HIDScript results afterwards.
 ```
 return waitLEDRepeat(ANY)
 ```

-You should quickly notice, that the same LED has to be changed frequently times, in order to make the command return.
+You should quickly notice, that the same LED has to be changed multiple times frequently, in order to make the `waitLEDRepeat` command return.
+The `waitLEDRepeat` command wouldn't return if differing LEDs change state or if the LED changes on a single LED are occurring too slow.

-It doesn't return if different LEDs change or if the changes happen to slow.
-The provided argument (`ANY` in the example) serves the same purpose as with `waitLED`.
-It is a whitelist filter. `waitLEDRepeat(NUM)` would only return on changes for the NUM LOCK LED - no matter how fast and often you'd press CAPS, it won't return.
+The argument provided to `waitLEDRepeat` (which is `ANY` in the example) serves the exact same purpose as for `waitLED`.

-By default, one of the whitelisted LEDs has to change 3 times and the delay between two successive changes mustn't be greater than 800 milliseconds.
-This behavior could be influenced, by providing additional arguments like in this
+It is a whitelist filter.
+For example `waitLEDRepeat(NUM)` would only return for changes of the NUM LOCK LED - no matter how fast and often you'd hammer on the CAPS LOCK key, it wouldn't return unlees NUM LOCK is pressed frequently.

-example:
+By default, one of the whitelisted LEDs has to change 3 times and the delay between two successive changes mustn't be greater than 800 milliseconds in order to make `waitLEDRepeat` return.
+This behavior could tuned, by providing additional arguments like shown in this example:

 ```
 filter = ANY;		// same filters as for waitLED